 Registering new LIR's for free IPs

 Many hosting companies have decided to register themselves new LIR's each time they require more IPs instead of buying them off the open market.
 As mentioned further up in this blog post, we decided against that for many reasons.
-Firstly, most would consider registering multiple companies and LIR's abusing the RIPE system as unethical, however its apparent RIPE either do not care or cannot be bothered to investigate each signup to ensure its not the same person/company creating multiple accounts in order to simple get IPv4 allocations.
+Firstly, most would consider registering multiple companies and LIR's abusing the RIPE system as unethical, however its apparent RIPE either do not care or cannot be bothered to investigate each signup to ensure its not the same person/company creating multiple accounts in order to simply get IPv4 allocations to either use or rent/sell at a later date.

 Finally, as mentioned before, RIPE members vote for policy change and could in essence have closed this loophole very quickly.
 However when you already have thousands of new LIR's purely created for the free /22 and which have voting rights, no policy change would have ever have passed due to the amount of people wanting to exploit this and would have shot down any policy that would have stopped it.